Infineon/btsdk-utils/wmbt/ReadMe.txt

                 1 = QPSK
                 2 = 8PSK
                 3 = LE
-        tx_power = (ñ25 to +3) transmit power, in dBm
+        tx_power = Power Table Index with [0] being max power.
+Number of indexes will depend on the SoC BT device used.

-The example below turns the carrier ON and instructs the CYW20706 to transmit an unmodulated pattern on 2402 MHz at 3 dBm.
+The example below turns the carrier ON and instructs the device to transmit an unmodulated pattern on 2402 MHz at 3 dBm.

-WICED-SmartReady-SDK\Tools\wmbt\Release>wmbt tx_frequency_arm COM4 1 2402 0 0 3
+<WICED-Studio>\wiced_tools\ wmbt\Release> wmbt tx_frequency_arm COM23 1 2402 1 2 1
+MBT_BAUD_RATE:  3000000
+TRANSPORT_MODE: 0 (HCI)

+Opened COM23 at speed: 3000000
-Sending WICED HCI Command:
+Sending HCI Command:
-0000 < 19 10 08 0B 00 01 14 FC 07 00 00 00 00 08 03 00 >
+0000 < 01 14 FC 07 00 00 01 02 09 00 01 >
-Received WICED HCI Event:
+Received HCI Event:
-0000 < 19 01 08 06 00 0E 04 01 14 FC 00 >
+0000 < 04 0E 04 01 14 FC 00 >
+Success
+Close Serial Bus

 To stop the test, send the command a second time to the same COM port with the carrier on/off parameter set to zero (0).
-No other parameters are used.

-WICED-SmartReady-SDK\Tools\wmbt\Release>wmbt tx_frequency_arm COM4 0 0 0 0 0
+<WICED-Studio>\wiced_tools\ wmbt\Release> wmbt tx_frequency_arm COM23 0 2402 1 2 3
+MBT_BAUD_RATE:  3000000
+TRANSPORT_MODE: 0 (HCI)

+Opened COM23 at speed: 3000000
 Sending HCI Command:
-0000 < 19 10 08 0B 00 01 14 FC 07 01 02 00 00 00 00 00 >
+0000 < 01 14 FC 07 01 02 00 00 00 00 00 >
-Received WICED HCI Event:
+Received HCI Event:
-0000 < 19 01 08 06 00 0E 04 01 14 FC 00 >
+0000 < 04 0E 04 01 14 FC 00 >
+Success
+Close Serial Bus

-Radio Tx Test
+*Radio Tx Test

 Note: Connectionless transmit test to send Bluetooth packets

-This test configures the CYW20706 to transmit the selected data pattern which is on the specified frequency and specified logical channel at a specified power level.
+The test configures the Cypress SoC BT device to transmit the selected data pattern which is governed by a specified frequency and a specified logical channel at a specified power level.

-The frequency, modulation_type, logical channel, bb_packet_type, packet_length, and power level to be used by the CYW20706 are passed as parameters.
+The frequency, modulation_type, logical channel, bb_packet_type, packet_length, and power level to be used by the device are passed as parameters.

 Usage: wmbt radio_tx_test COMx <bdaddr> <frequency> <modulation_type> <logical_channel> <bb_packet_type> <packet_length> <tx_power>
 where:
     bd_addr: BD_ADDR of Tx device (6 bytes)
-    frequency: 0 or transmit frequency (2402 ñ 2480) in MHz
+    frequency: 0 or transmit frequency (2402 ÅE2480) in MHz
         0: normal Bluetooth hopping sequence (79 channels) 2402 - 2480: single frequency without hopping
     modulation_type: